ybettan/MyLinuxConfig/README.md

     .launchers

  # setup
- clone the repo and then run ~/.my_config/setup.sh that creates soft liks to all files in ~/
+ clone the repo to home directory and then run ~/.my_dotfiles/setup.sh that creates soft liks to all files in